Wednesday, March 28, 2007

 A DOPE holistic community center that Lailan is helping to Build

-MySpace page for An Embattled Social Justice Community High School that (of course) the local school board consistently hates on
+MySpace page for An Embattled Social Justice Community High School that (of course) the local school board consistently hates on AND the struggle to keep the school open.

 An innovative program to empower youth with alternative education forms.
 I especially love the "Love Cultivating Schoolyards Program"...so June Jordan, if I may say.